mjfrigaard/sap/README.md

 ### `20.3_cicd-docker`

 [`20.3_cicd-docker`](https://github.com/mjfrigaard/moviesApp/tree/20.3_cicd-docker) gives examples of GitHub Actions workflows using Docker.
+Changes will only affect the CI/CD workflow in this branch.

 ### `.github/workflows/docker.yaml`